Sean-XinLi/machine_learning_in_time_series/README.md

 I am a graduate student of Electrical and Computer engineering department in University of Florida.

-I love thinking, learing, creating.
+I love thinking, learning, creating.

 I also love soda ,🎼and 💃.